Joshua Feuerstein: 2021 storming of the United States Capitol

 On January 5, 2021, Feuerstein spoke at a rally in D.C. where he and a number of other anti-abortion pastors, including Pastors Ken Peters and Jon Schrock, spoke in support of Donald Trump's claims that election fraud happened during the 2020 United States presidential election.
 During his speech, Feuerstein specifically talked about Mike Pence's role in the following day's counting and claimed he would not refuse to certify the election "like the little coward, the little swamp monster, the little slimeball he is."
 Feuerstein would go on to condemn Senators Ben Sasse, Mitt Romney, and Mitch McConnell for allowing the "steal" to happen.
 Feuerstein concluded his speech by saying, "It is time for war!
 And let us stop the steal!"
 As a result of his participation in this rally, Feuerstein was suspected of inciting the insurrection attempt that happened the following day, as many of the attendees at the January 5 rally were arrested during the following day's events.
 In a televised interview with Newsmax, Feuerstein said that he had been contacted by the FBI and was under investigation.

 2024 Texas House of Representatives Run

 On December 5, 2023, Feuerstein announced that he would be running for the Texas House of Representatives in the 4th House of Representatives district against incumbent Keith Bell in the 2024 election.

+2026 Facebook post about daughter with Down syndrome

+On July 9, 2026, Feuerstein made a Facebook post where he used the ableist slur retard and compared the intelligence of his daughter with Down syndrome to Democratic Party voters.
+Feuerstein wrote "I have a Down Syndrome daughter and still use the word "RETARD".
+Why?
+My daughter is not a retard.
+She has never voted for a Democrat and never will.
+THOSE people are retards."